60dhi/WiFiSecurity/README.md

 # WiFiSecurity
-This repo contains command that help while playing with WiFi in an offensive and defensive ways.
+This repo contains command that help while playing with WiFi in offensive and defensive ways.